-To get an idea on how complex a real extract is I first tried reversed-phase flash chromatography using a 12 g C18 cartridge (Biotage® SNAP Ultra C18).
+To get an idea on how complex a real extract is I first tried reversed-phase flash chromatography using a 12 g C18 cartridge (Biotage® SNAP Ultra C18) and a Biotage® Isolera system.
 As these compounds are quite hydrophobic I chose a mobile phase gradient high in organic solvent (MeOH).
 The gradient started at 80% methanol in water and ended at 90% methanol.

 Though very lipophilic (hexane soluble), I was able to dissolve the crude extract in DMSO at a concentration of ~0.5 g/mL.
 The injection volume was 0.1 mL meaning my actual load was ~50 mg of crude extract.

 The chromatography is quite revealing, showing a moderately complex elution profile containing seven UV absorbing peaks, Figure 2.